Technology Tales

 9th January 2008

-Google’s Picasa is now available for Linux so I decided to give it a spin.
+Since Google's Picasa is now available for Linux, I decided to give it a spin.
 The availability of downloadable DEB packages made installation a piece of cake.
-It has ported using WINE so the look and feel is very much of the Windows world.
-The functionality is similar too and it can seek out image files on your PC.
-However, it didn’t find any DNG files for me and that surprised me because DNG could become the standard raw camera format for digital imaging.
-The lack of support for proprietary formats like Canon’s CRW might be understandable but I like to review the raw image files before committing to editing them and Picasa will not suffice for this purpose, leading me to stick with what I already use.
+It has been ported using WINE, which means that the look and feel is very much of the Windows world.
+The functionality is similar too, which means that it can seek out image files on your PC.
+However, it didn't find any DNG files for me, a surprise when DNG could become the standard raw camera format for digital imaging.
+In contrast, the lack of support for proprietary formats like Canon's CRW might be understandable.
+Because I like to review the raw image files before committing to editing them, Picasa will not suffice for this purpose, leading me to stick with what I already use.